 The German eID card was launched in November 2010 after four years of preparation, with particular attention paid to the conditions for success and take-up.

-More than 21 million new-generation identity cards are now in circulation, the national digital identity infrastructure has been built and its legal framework is now clearly defined.
+More than 40 million new-generation identity cards are in circulation in 2016, the national digital identity infrastructure has been built and its legal framework is clearly defined.

 The benefits of a transformation of this kind are more political in nature than solely economic.
 Without this holistic vision, it is nearly impossible to justify the considerable efforts required to undertake such a change.

 Germany has first-hand experience of these issues.
 By taking the initiative, Germany has learned that although this project stemmed from the fields of technology and law,

 it is far from being a purely technological endeavor.

 The German experience therefore provides us with the opportunity to take stock of the lessons learned over more than 10 years of e-ID programs in Europe.

 An audacious national program and a willingness to innovate